webpxl/AIN-Django/README.md

 # Exercise

 Create an app that allows you to view public data about the EURO 2024 championship. (poules, standings, locations, matches, teams, players, ...)
-You can decide what the app focuses on.
+You can decide what the app focuses on: matches, scores, standings, players, teams, ...
 Make sure that you create the right models and to link them together as in a well-structured database.

 You should be able to use the Django admin module to add or alter data.